The term “Big Data” has begun taking over as the newest buzzword in the finance industry. But what does it really mean?

-The ultimate business goal of Big Data in the financial services industry is to gain insight from the data to push your business forward.
-There are many different analysis methods that can be performed on these datasets in order to optimize business growth, e.g. real-time analytics, customer analytics, and predictive analytics.
+The ultimate business goal of big data in the financial services industry is to gain real-time insight from the data to drive your business forward.
+There are many different data-driven analysis methods that can be performed on financial datasets in order to optimize business growth, e.g. real-time analytics, customer analytics, and predictive analytics.

-In this article, we will cover 7 of the top Big Data trends to look out for in the financial services industry in 2020 so you can keep your company up to date in the digital world.
+In this article, we will cover some of the top big data trends to look out for in the financial services industry in 2023 so you can keep your company up to date in the digital world.

-Is Big Data used in CyberSecurity?
+Is big data used in cybersecurity?
 Of course it is!
-Hadoop, Spark, Casandra are just a couple examples of BD technologies used in this industry.
+Hadoop, Spark, Casandra are just a couple of examples of big data technologies used in this industry.

 In September 2017, Equifax reported a data breach that revealed the personal information of over half of Americans.
-In one of the biggest Big Data scares of the 21st century, 147 million people had their complete identities and extremely vulnerable information exposed.
-Since then, CyberSecurity has become one of the main Big Data priorities in the financial services industry.
+In one of the biggest big data scares of the 21st century, 147 million people had their identities and extremely personal information exposed.
+Since then, cybersecurity has become one of the main big data priorities in the financial services industry.

 The software is called Versive Security Engine and is touted as being able to integrate easily with cloud, hybrid, or on-premises data structures.
 This software uses machine learning algorithms to find patterns and abnormalities in the data networks that could indicate potential cyber threats.

 Versive claims they have helped Riaz Invest Limited improve security within customer data.
 They claim the Versive Security Engine was able to reduce the number of false positives in threat identification at Riaz.